Here are some recommended ways to connect to a TV for a large-screen viewing experience.

 Casting, Mirroring, and AirPlay Options (not recommended)

-Connecting your computer via casting, mirroring, or AirPlaying your computer screen is not recommended.
-Using these types of connections can cause issues with the filter timings.
+Connecting your computer via casting, mirroring, or AirPlay is not recommended.
+Using these types of connections can cause filter timings to be delayed.
 Instead, we highly recommend connecting with an HDMI cable.
 If you do want to try casting, mirroring, or AirPlay, here are some links to their various support sites:

 Apple AirPlay (for computers and Apple TV): link